damongolding/immich-kiosk/README.md

 There are **three** ways you can set multiple albums:

 > [!NOTE]
 > These methods are applied in order of precedence.
-URL queries take highest priority, followed by environment variables, and finally the config.yaml file.
+URL queries take the highest priority, followed by environment variables, and finally the config.yaml file.
 > Each subsequent method overwrites the settings from the previous ones.

 1. via config.yaml file